UNdot33K/ScriptKiddie_AV/README.md

-The choice of the file hash utility is not critical, there are many doing similar job, you can try implementations using the Windows included utility so you can do the hashes in your own way: "certutil -hashfile (file) SHA1 / MD5 / etc"
+The choice of the file hash utility is not critical, there are many doing similar job, you can try implementations using the Windows included utility so you can do the hashes in your own way: 'certutil -hashfile (file) SHA1 / MD5 / etc'

 or you can use the "md5deep" or any other utility, although script editing skills are required.
 Consider though, if the utility you're going to use, meets your expectations,